The New Frugality: How to Reach Out to Retail Consumers Who Buy Less

 The very kind of person who would downsize extremely and move into a 500-square-foot house is exactly the kind of person who values care, attention to detail, and quality.

 Going further, many other Americans who are not extreme are finding that they want to buy fewer things as well.
-They have the money, they have just become more discerning where they will spend it.
+They have the money.
+They have just become more discerning about where they will spend it.

-In short, customers will buy the better merchandise, and they will opt to buy from the retailers who take the best care of them.
-That means they’ll buy from a retailer with a curated collection and not from one who settled for a truckload of merch.
-They’ll buy from a retailer with a well-trained sales team and not from one who is saddled with leftover, lazy employees.
+In short, customers will buy the better merchandise and opt to buy from the retailers who take the best care of them.
+That means they’ll buy from a retailer with a curated collection, not from one who settled for a truckload of merch.
+They’ll buy from a retailer with a well-trained sales team and not from one saddled with leftover, lazy employees.

 And that's real money you can take to the bank...